petera2c/simple-table-marketing/public/txt-demos/ColumnReorderingDemo.txt

 import { useState } from "react";
-import { SimpleTable, HeaderObject } from "simple-table-core";
+import { SimpleTable, HeaderObject, Theme } from "simple-table-core";
 import "simple-table-core/styles.css";

 // Define headers for the demo